OpenSextant/Xponents/Xlayer/README.md

 * offset         - character offset into text buffer where text span starts
 * length         - length of text span.  end offset = offset + length
 * method         - method tag identifying the means by which this annotation was derived.
+* filtered-out   - true or false if match was filtered by some rule or configuration setting.
+                   Filtered out items are therefore low-quality stuff.

 Geographic annotations additionally have:
 * cc             - country code